3650-Real-Estate-Trust-2-LLC/2023-01-popcorn-findings/data/mookimgo-G.md

 There's no usage of `allVaults(uint256)` in other contract, so marking as private has no impact.
 Off-chain consumers can always fetch the array items by eth_getStorage.

+# 2. CloneRegistry's clones and allClones can be marked as private to save gas

+public clones's behavior is same as   `function getClonesByCategoryAndId(bytes32 templateCategory, bytes32 templateId)`

+public allClones is not needed as there's getAllClones